Caminos de Agua Ceramic filters

 Ceramic filters by Caminos de Agua are low-cost household filters available in Mexico.

-Caminos de Agua Ceramic filters purify water through a clay filter with the pore size between 0.6 – 3.0 microns, producing 1 L/hr.
+Caminos de Agua Ceramic filters purify water through a clay filter with the pore size between 0.6 – 3.0 microns, producing 1 L/hr of filtered water.

 Camino de Agua sells the complete system which includes safe water storage for 29.39 USD (525MXN).
 They also sell the individual filter cartridges to partners who wish to install their own system for 8.96 USD (160MXN).Correspondence with the manufacturer